MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/security-certificates-and-ssl.md

 ## Externally signed security certificates

-Externally signed security certificates are the easiest way to implement SSL for the [!INCLUDE[prodshort](../includes/prodshort.md)] web components.
+Externally signed security certificates are the easiest way to implement SSL for the Dynamics GP web components.
 They must be purchased from the third- party supplier.
 Due to the additional cost, externally signed security certificates are typically used in a production environments.

 There are three basic types of externally signed security certificates: